DEPARTMENT OF BUDGET & MANAGEMENT

 Under the Office of Personnel Services and Benefits, the Division addresses all grievances and disciplinary appeals State filed at the final step by employees in the State Personnel Management System.
 The Division conducts a settlement conference and assists the parties in resolving the conflict.
 Any appeals which the Division is unable to settle are referred to the Office of Administrative Hearings.

-The Division advises and provides training to supervisors, managers, and HR professionals in State Personnel Management System agencies on employee and labor relations issues.
-It also processes management referrals of employees to the Employee Assistance Program for counseling or drug or alcohol treatment and addresses issues that arise under the State's 218 Agreement with the federal government as the State's Social Security Administrator.
+On employee and labor relations issues, the Division advises and trains supervisors, managers, and human resource professionals in State Personnel Management System agencies.
+It also processes management referrals of employees to the Employee Assistance Program for counseling or drug or alcohol treatment, and addresses issues that arise under the State's 218 Agreement with the federal government as the State's Social Security Administrator.

 PERSONNEL SERVICES DIVISION